The Connection Between Insomnia And Addiction

 People who suffer from sleep disorders are 5-10 times more likely to also be diagnosed with an SUD than those without sleep disorders.
 Many attribute this to the availability of sleeping aids and the false belief that insomnia can be resolved by self-medicating with drugs and alcohol.

-Sleeping Pills, such as Ambien and Lunesta, are frequently prescribed for short-term relief from insomnia and other sleep disorders.
+Sleeping pills, such as Ambien and Lunesta, are frequently prescribed for short-term relief from insomnia and other sleep disorders.
 However, these drugs are extremely addictive and present a high potential for abuse.
 Many become dependent on the pills and then use them beyond their prescribed intent for continued relief.
 Many people with insomnia don’t realize that they have become addicted to sleeping aids until they stop taking their medication and begin to experience symptoms of withdrawal.
 This makes substance abuse recovery for insomniacs even harder, as they often will suffer from “rebound insomnia” when attempting to quit; they may also experience a compounded insomnia that is even worse than their previous condition.

 Addiction to alcohol in insomniacs occurs for a similar reason, as many will use alcohol for its sedative effects in order to induce sleep.
 However, this is an ill-informed decision; the effects of continued alcohol abuse are usually more harmful and detrimental to the natural sleep cycle.
 Alcohol actually exacerbates insomnia symptoms; a vicious cycle of increased alcohol use and ever-worsening insomnia then develops.
 This often turns into a full-blown addiction.
 In fact, some studies indicate that alcohol consumption near bedtime interrupts the REM cycle of sleep and never allows the user to get to a state of restorative sleep.